Types of Multiple Sclerosis

 What’s Your Type?

-Multiple sclerosis (MS) is a central nervous system disease that can be unpredictable and in some cases disabling.
+Multiple sclerosis (MS) is thought to be an autoimmune, inflammatory disease affecting the central nervous system and peripheral nerves.
+It can be unpredictable and in some cases disabling.
 But not all forms of MS are the same.
 To help distinguish between the different types of the condition, the National Multiple Sclerosis Society (NMSS) identified four distinct disease categories.

 To learn more about the four types of MS, click through the slideshow.